Britain's thoroughbred car

-The car we offer here is one of the later Blown cars and is absolutely factory original.
+The car we offer here is one of the later Blower cars and is absolutely factory original.

 This car is without doubt the best driving 2 Litre Lagonda of any type that we have ever driven.
 Fantastic and highly recommended car for any pre-war appreciator.